ausbias/ausbias.github.io/about.markdown

 # About Us

 The **Australian Bioimage Analysts' Society** is dedicated to supporting and connecting bioimage analysts across Australia.
-Our mission is to:
+We are a subcommittee of Light Microscopy Ausralia, and the [Australian Microscopy and Microanalysis Society](https://microscopy.org.au/) Our mission is to:

 - Foster collaboration between image analysts and researchers.
 - Provide training, resources, and best practices for bioimage analysis.